srabana12/python-challenge/README.md

 PyPoll
 --------
-Reading through election_data with "Voter ID", "County", and "Candidate" information to find:
+Reading through election_data.csv with "Voter ID", "County", and "Candidate" information to find:

 - The total number of votes cast
 - A complete list of candidates who received votes